guderian120/Bash_User_management_System/Readme.md

    ```

 5. **Email Notifications**
+This script calls on a custom python email server to handle all email sending.
+This ensure the code is compatible with most linux systems and makes the code look clean and better overall
    - Uses `email_server.py` to send:
      - **User Email**: Temp password and instructions.
      - **Admin Email**: Log file after completion.